How to: Add or Remove References By Using the Reference Manager

-The Core tab lists all of the WinMDs (for WinRT elements) in the SDK for the targeted version of Windows.
+The Core subgroup lists all of the WinMDs (for Windows Runtime elements) in the SDK for the targeted version of Windows.

-In the desktop projects the Core tab doesn’t appear by default.
-You can add the Windows Runtime by opening the shortcut menu for the project node, choosing Unload Project, adding the following snippet, and re-opening the project (on the project node choose Reload Project).
-When you invoke the Reference Manager dialog box, the Core tab appears.
+In the desktop projects, the Core subgroup doesn’t appear by default.
+You can add the Windows Runtime by opening the shortcut menu for the project node, choosing Unload Project, adding the following snippet, and re-opening the project (on the project node, choose Reload Project).
+When you invoke the Reference Manager dialog box, the Core subgroup appears.

 <PropertyGroup> <TargetPlatformVersion>8.0</TargetPlatformVersion> </PropertyGroup>